PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Property                          Documentation
 ================================= =======================================
 ``anchor.x/y``                    The anchor sets the origin point of the texture.
 The default is 0,0 this means the texture's origin is the top left Setting than anchor to 0.5,0.5 means the textures origin is centered Setting the anchor to 1,1 would mean the textures origin points will be the bottom right corner.
 ``tint``                          The tint applied to the sprite.
 This is a hex value.
 A value of 0xFFFFFF (white) will remove any tint effect.
 To edit this value the editor shows the native color dialog.
+You can press ``DEL`` to reset the value.
 ``animations``                    A list of animations.
 This property is explained in the `Animations`_ section.
 ``data``                          An empty object where the user can add custom properties.
 See the `User data`_ section.
 ``frameName``                     This property is shown only for sprites with a texture based on a texture atlas frame.
 When the user edits this property it shows a dialog with all the frames of the atlas.
 Read more in the `Texture`_ section.